 - Health: various mosquito-borne diseases such as dengue fever, chikungunya and malaria are present in the country, as is rabies.
 It may not be easy to get emergency medical treatment outside of main cities and facilities are not always comparable to those in the UK.
 It's important to make sure you have good travel insurance as treatment in private hospitals can be expensive.

-- Type of government: parliamentary democracy
+- Type of government: presidential republic

 - Laws and customs: you need to carry photo ID at all times, as failure to provide it could lead to you being detained.
 Same-sex relations are against the law and nude or topless sunbathing is generally forbidden.
 Mistreating Buddhist images and artefacts is classed as a serious offence.
 For example, you shouldn't have your photo taken in front of a statue of Buddha.
 Smoking or drinking in certain public areas carries a fine.